KaranBKataria/SkyFall/README.md

 predictor = Predictor(process_covariance=Q, measurement_covariance=R, state_covariance=P, initial_state=x0, timestep=del_t, t0=t0)
 ```

 Having instantiated a predictor object, it is paramount that the predictor module follows a specific flow for the EKF algorithm to work successfully.
-To provide users with the flexibility to call individual steps of the algorithm, a pre-defined wrapper function has not been defined by default to run the predictor.
+To provide users with flexibility,  call individual steps of the algorithm, modify the flow as desired and change specific arguments, the user has the ability to create their own .
 This style is synonymous with other popular packages, such as [PyTorch](https://pytorch.org/).
 If desired, the user can create a wrapper function themselves.

 To ensure full transparency in the required workflow of the predictor, the following flowchart is provided.